catalyst-cloud/catalystcloud-docs/source/object-storage/cli.rst

     $ openstack container delete mycontainer-1

-However, to delete a container and all of the objects within the container, use ``openstack container delete --recursive <container>``.
+However, to delete all of the objects within a container, and then the container, use ``openstack container delete --recursive <container>``.

 .. code-block:: bash